0xtaufeeq/Spotify-Clone/README.md

-# Spotify-Clone

-open to contribution
+# Spotify Web App Clone

+A clone of Spotify's web player.

+This repository is open for contributions!